Programs & Services

 2. Urban and Community Forestry

-The Urban and Community Forestry Program helps communities develop and sustain healthy urban forests
+The Urban and Community Forestry Program

 We do this through a variety of services:

-• Technical assistance for development of local community forestry programs, tree care, training for professionals, planning and outreach efforts, and support of community events;
+• Technical assistance for the development of local community forestry programs, tree care, training for professionals, planning and outreach efforts, and support of community events;

 • Grant funding for tree planting and support of local urban forestry programs;